 • Use technology safely and respectfully.

 Our school utilises the National Curriculum in England 2014 Framework for Computing as the starting point for planning.
-In keeping with the school’s ethos of ‘voices & choices’, computing is incorporated within topics to provide children with an outlet for their learning - whether that is recording a debate about a history topic as a podcast or filming a piece of drama.
+In keeping with the school’s ethos of ‘voices & choices’, computing is incorporated within topics to provide children with an outlet for their learning - whether that is recording a debate about a history topic as a podcast or producing a presentation.
 Whilst some computing skills must be taught discreetly, teachers are encouraged to make as many links to topics as possible.

 Teachers use ongoing assessment to help inform their planning of future lessons.
-As well as this, pupil-self assessments are carried out at the end of a unit of work to encourage their ‘voices & choices’.
+As well as this, pupils use their ‘voices & choices’ to produce a piece of work at the end of the half term which utilises the skills which they have developed.
 Furthermore, a class computing portfolio is maintained to demonstrate and record the learning of the class.
 Assessments are made against the National Curriculum using Otrack.
 These are completed half termly and are accessible to future class teachers to help inform future planning.